 been elected or volunteered on many boards/committees/associations

 Taylor (Dybdal) Koenig attended

 Beatrice, Nebraska earning a

 degree in Animal Science.
 She married Christopher Koenig and they currently live near Chambers, Nebraska.
 On January 14, 2020 they were blessed with a beautiful daughter, Caroline Rae Koenig.

-Trisha Dybdal is currently attending the University of Nebraska in Lincoln, Nebraska.
+Trisha Dybdal is currently attending the University of Nebraska-Lincoln.
 She is studying Agricultural Marketing and Communications.
-She is currently serving on the American International Junior Charolais Association National Board, as President of the Nebraska Junior Charolais Association and as Charolais Ambassador for the Nebraska Junior Charolais Association.
+She served on the American International Junior Charolais Association National Board as well as the Charolais Ambassador for the Nebraska Junior Charolais Association.